freshp1995/uibk_parsys_19/proseminar/05/results.md

 For this, rank 0 initialize the space and sends it to all other ranks.
 Then we divide our particles equally over all ranks and calculate of each particle the new coordinates.
-In the end we gather all the results of the ranks to create our new space.
+In the end every rank sends its calculated particles to rank 0.
-Rank 0 should solve all collision before merging all space together
+Rank 0 should solve all collision before merging all space together in one new space.